CaseyClarke/Obsidian-Files/CMPUT 204/Cheatsheet.md

 gray gray <-> back edge <-> cycle

 edge relax = updating the shortest path by greedy checking if it adding a new edge is lower

+kahns algo -> calculate for every node the amount of nodes going in and then add to queue lowest ones